Cleanliness and Care

 - Let your tattoo breath while healing

-- Use only unscented ointments or lotions, preferably natural ones
+- Use only unscented ointments, preferably natural ones